SoftUni-Internal/interactive-content/EN/05-Reflection-and-Annotations/04-Access-Modifiers.md

 [code-upload allowedMemory="30" /]
 [task-description]
 # Description
-You are already an expert in writing **high quality code**, so you know what kind of **access modifiers** must be set to the members of a class.
+You are already an expert in writing ** high-quality code**, so you know what kind of **access modifiers** must be set to the members of a class.

 Time for **revenge** has come.

-Now you have to check the code produced by your "**Beautiful and Smart**" trainers in class Reflection.
+You have to check the code produced by your "**Beautiful and Smart**" trainers in class Reflection.

 Check all **fields and methods access modifiers**.

 Sort each category of members **alphabetically**.

-Print on console all mistakes in **format**:
+Print all mistakes to the console in the following **format**:

 - Fields: